Best time to visit Malta

 Diving

 The signature dive spot of the Maltese Islands is Gozo, especially the site of the Blue Hole in Dwejra.
-It is situated next to the Azure Window, which was destroyed by the storm in 2017, and starts with an inland sea pool which leads into the open sea via a large creek.
-Expect to see some great natural rock formations and fantastic marine life such as octopi, parrot fish, and coral.
+It is situated next to the Azure Window, which was destroyed by the storm in 2017 and starts with an inland sea pool that leads into the open sea via a large creek.
+Expect to see some great natural rock formations and fantastic marine life, such as octopi, parrot fish, and coral.
 This is one place where both beginners and experienced divers can equally enjoy the beauty.

 Practical info